ADHD treatment reduces comorbidities

 Psychopathy remained unchanged.6

-2. Normalization of Personality Style and Disorder Inventory (PSSI) symptoms by ADHD medications
+2. Normalization of personality style and disorder inventory (PSSI) symptoms with ADHD medication

-ADHD sufferers develop all 14 personality areas of the PSSI positively during methylphenidate therapy, i.e. away from the pole of a possible personality disorder of the trait, towards the area of normal personality expressions.10 The presentation is consistent with our experience, although we do not believe that these are merely subjective improvements due to therapeutic expectation,4 but rather we consider this to be a direct therapeutic effect.
+People with ADHD develop all 14 personality areas of the PSSI positively with methylphenidate therapy, i.e. away from the pole of a possible personality disorder of the trait, towards the area of normal personality characteristics.10 This description is in line with our experience, although we do not believe that these are merely subjective improvements based on therapeutic expectations,4 but rather we consider this to be a direct therapeutic effect.

 - Headstrong - paranoid11